nextauthjs/next-auth/docs/docs/getting-started/client.md

 On the server side, **this is still available to use**, however, we recommend using `unstable_getServerSession` going forward.
 The idea behind this is to avoid an additional unnecessary `fetch` call on the server side.
 For more information, please check out [this issue](https://github.com/nextauthjs/next-auth/issues/1535).

 :::note
 The `unstable_getServerSession` only has the prefix `unstable_` at the moment, because the API may change in the future.
 There are no known bugs at the moment and it is safe to use.
-If you discover any issues, please do report them as a Github Issue and we will patch them as soon as possible.
+If you discover any issues, please do report them as a [GitHub Issue](https://github.com/nextauthjs/next-auth/issues) and we will patch them as soon as possible.
 :::

 This helper is helpful in case you want to read the session outside of the context of React.